wellspringcp/wellspring/09-legislature/09-02-legislative-process.md

 ## Steps: from an issue to a bill:

 The steps here were crafted both to discourage ambitious politicians from using the legislative process to build a career by passing unjustifiable laws as well as to incentivize individualist legislation.
+Bills should address well defined issues.
+Issues should not be addressed by legislation unless their nature requires a legislative answer.

 ### Nominating and possibly Recognizing an issue as requiring legislative attention.